KrishSharma-cs/Learning-python/WhyStudyPython/WhyStudyPython.md

 | Pune         | ₹22,00,000 / year       | ₹18,00,000 / year            | ₹13,00,000 / year   | ₹17,50,000 / year |
 | Gurugram     | ₹21,00,000 / year       | ₹17,00,000 / year            | ₹12,00,000 / year   | ₹17,00,000 / year |

+**Python is easy to learn and very powerful**

+If you are a beginner, learning Python is your best choice, because it is easy to learn, powerful, and you can easily build web applications with it.
+It is very suitable as a beginner’s first programming language.

+In India, Python is widely taught in colleges, engineering courses, and even in school.
+Many schools have already introduced Python as the first programming language.

+**If you already have some programming experience, learning Python is also a good choice**, because Python is very likely to be the mainstream development direction in the future.
+Learning one more language gives you one more useful skill.
+Moreover, Python has powerful libraries and frameworks, which allow tools and applications to be developed very quickly, helping and improving your main development work.